coltondane/README-generator/Develop/README.md

 - [License](#license)
 - [Questions?](#questions)
 ## Installation
-    all the user must do to run this is clone the repo, run npm i, then run node script.js
+    once the user clones the repo all they need to do is run npm i and npm run watch to get the application functioning in something like insomnia or postman.
 ## Usage
-    this application is very simple to use, all the user has to do is enter the name of a city, or click on their search history elements to make the application run.
+    this application is very easy to use, all the user must do is enter the routes and JSON body data to their backend application of choice.
 ## Contributions
     N/A
 ## Tests